co-alison/co-alison/README.md

 - 👋 Hi, I’m @co-alison
 - 👀 I’m interested in all things computer science!
-I'm an incoming freshman looking to study (you guessed it) computer science.
+I'm a freshman looking to study (you guessed it) computer science.
 - 🌱 I’m currently learning web development as well as Python.

 <!---